-Avoid the deterioration of the habitats of the qualifying features, and the significant disturbance of the qualifying features, ensuring the integrity of the site is maintained and the site makes a full contribution to achieving the aims of the Birds Directive.
+B.118 Avoid the deterioration of the habitats of the qualifying features, and the significant disturbance of the qualifying features, ensuring the integrity of the site is maintained and the site makes a full contribution to achieving the aims of the Birds Directive.

-- The extent and distribution of the habitats of the qualifying features; - The structure and function of the habitats of the qualifying features; - The supporting processes on which the habitats of the qualifying features rely; - The populations of the qualifying features; - The distribution of the qualifying features within the site.
+- The extent and distribution of the habitats of the qualifying features; - The structure and function of the habitats of the qualifying features; - The supporting processes on which the habitats of the qualifying features rely; - The population of each of the qualifying features; and, - The distribution of the qualifying features within the site.